-DOING THE WORK

-RESOURCE GUIDE FOR

-NATIONAL DAY FOR TRUTH & RECONCILIATION
+DOING THE WORK RESOURCE GUIDE FOR NATIONAL DAY FOR TRUTH & RECONCILIATION

-lyton Sandy-Elder Betty Koss.
+Clayton Sandy.
+Elder Betty Ross.
 Dr. Sean Carleton.
 Dr. Brian Gettler.
 Dr. Erin Millions.
 Dr. Adele Perry.
 Kara Sievewright.
 Dr. Andrew Woolford.
-Monique Woroniak

-Kara Sievewright, 2021.
-Graphic recording of "Doing the Work" Learn more at chrr.info
+Monique Woroniak Kara Sievewright, 2021.
+Graphic recording of "Doing the Work" Learn more at chrr.info PREPARED BY PAULINE TENNENT · MANAGER LAURA MAJENDAAGOZ· STUDENT RESEARCH ASSISTANT SEPTEMBER 08 2023 Centre for Human Rights Research

-PREPARED BY

-PAULINE TENNENT · MANAGER LAURA WESTFALL · STUDENT RESEARCH ASSISTANT

-SEPTEMBER 2023

-ABOUT THIS RESOURCE GUIDE

-PURPOSE

-On August 12, 2021 the Centre for Human Rights Research, in collaboration with the National Centre for Truth and Reconciliation hosted a virtual Q&A for non-Indigenous people, or settlers, to learn more about the residential school system in Canada.
+ABOUT THIS Resource guide PURPOSE On August 12, 2021 the Centre for Human Rights Research, in collaboration with the National Centre for Truth and Reconciliation hosted a virtual Q&A for non-Indigenous people, or settlers, to learn more about the residential school system in Canada.
 Our panelists included settler historians, educators, and information professionals who have worked for many years in this field.
 This guide contains some of the resources they recommended most.
 This resource guide is only a starting point and not intended to be exhaustive-it will continue to be updated.

-PANELISTS

-FIDER BETTY ROSS

-Pimicikamak First Nation

-KNOWLEDGE KEEPER CLAYTON SANDY

-Sioux Valley Dakota First Nation

-DR. SEAN CARLETON

-History, University of Manitoba

-DR. BRIAN GETTLER

-Historical Studies, University of Toronto

-DR. ERIN MILLIONS

-History, University of Winnipeg

-DR. ADELE PERRY

-CHRR, University of Manitoba

-KARA SIEVEWRIGHT

-Maker of Nets

-DR. ANDREW WOOLFORD

-Sociology, University of Manitoba

-MONIQUE WORONIAK

-Winnipeg Public Library
+PANELISTS ELDER BETTY ROSS Pimicikamak First Nation KNOWLEDGE KEEPER CLAYTON SANDY Sioux Valley Dakota First Nation DR. SEAN CARLETON History, University of Manitoba DR. BRIAN GETTLER Historical Studies, University of Toronto DR. ERIN MILLIONS History, University of Winnipeg DR. ADELE PERRY CHRR, University of Manitoba KARA SIEVEWRIGHT Maker of Nets DR. ANDREW WOOLFORD Sociology, University of Manitoba MONIQUE WORONIAK Winnipeg Public Library

 Kamloops Residential School student and staff group photo.
 Unknown date.
 NCTR Archives.

-JUST STARTING TO LEARN ABOUT RESIDENTIAL SCHOOLS?
+JUST STARTING TO LEARN ABOUT Residential Schools?